-All staff must be aware of systems within school, which support safeguarding, and these should be explained to them as part of staff induction.
-This should include:
+All staff will be made aware of the systems we have in place to support safeguarding.
+These are explained as part of staff induction including:

+- Safeguarding policy

+- Behaviour policy

-- The child protection policy. - The behaviour policy. - Peer on Peer/Child on Child Sexual Violence & Sexual Harassment policy. - The staff behaviour policy (sometimes called a code of conduct). - The safeguarding response to children who go missing from education; and - The role of the DSL (including the identity of the DSL and any deputies). - At least part one of KCSIE 2021.
+- Child on Child Abuse Policy

+- The Staff Code of Conduct).

+- The safeguarding response to children who go missing from education; and

+- The role of the DSL (including the identity of the DSL and any deputies).

+- At least part one of KCSIE 2022.

-If staff, supply staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
+If staff, supply staff, visitors, volunteers, or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
 They will be expected to inform another member of staff of their whereabouts in school, who they are with and for how long.
-Doors, ideally, should have a clear glass panel in them and be left open.
-No visitors, volunteers or parent helpers are ever to be left unsupervised with children or out of sight of the teacher or member of staff in charge.
+Doors should have a clear glass panel in them and where possible be left open.
+No visitors, volunteers or parent helpers will be left unsupervised with children or out of sight of the teacher or member of staff in charge.
 It is the responsibility of the member of staff to ensure this is the case.